teserald/Galo/README.md

 # Galo #WebSpace

 #########################################

-To run the projectrun the app.py
+To run the project run the app.py

 #########################################

 Prerequisites:

   Python3 with google.generativeai, Flask pandas installed

   The Command-Line Tool wget

 #########################################